Wednesday, March 25, 2020

 We know that Joe is not dumb or stupid.
 That isn’t necessarily a good thing.
 When Joe says he’s running for the Senate when he’s running for President, or shouts out “Eruf ad lowsink n give barly ovr thmens so hemtaro ephriten” during a victory speech, you could possibly be left with one uncomfortable conclusion – he’s pitifully incompetent.
 As a younger man it was easier to laugh through his gaffes or his speech impediments.
 As a Presidential candidate who will hold that office into his eighties (remember Ronald Reagan, who was constantly chided for his age, ended his Presidency at a younger age than Biden would be entering into it), such gaffes take on a different meaning.

 Joe doesn’t have to do a whole lot for the Trump war machine to drown the electorate in displays of perceived incompetence.
 The mad dash to crown Biden with the Democratic mantle might very well end up being a house of cards…and it scares me.
 With each foot to mouth I hear I’ll be afraid to look down and see my feet buried in the sand.
 Absent that he is POTUS #46.
+If he manages it anyway we can only hope he announces a year from now that he will be a one term President.
+There is no way he could pull this off twice four years older than he is right now.

 There is one thing that Biden has that gives me a real beam of hope – Jill Biden.
 That woman is serious business.
 Highly educated, sensitive, and articulate, she has in her possession both an attractive personality and appearance.
 I’d pit her against Donald Trump any day of the week.
 And poor Melania…don’t even go there.
 So no matter what happens, I’m voting for Jill…and I hope everyone else does as well.